lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On reception of a SCHC Fragment message, the receiver MUST assemble the received tiles based on the W and FCN fields of the SCHC Fragment.

-- if the FCN is All-1, the full SCHC Fragment payload MUST be assembled.
+- if the FCN is All-1, the full SCHC Fragment Payload MUST be assembled.
   This is because the size of the last tile is not known by the receiver, therefore padding bits are indistinguishable from the tile data bits, at this stage.
   They will be removed by the SCHC C/D sublayer.